Ludwig Schmidt

 Ludwig Schmidt (18 July 1862 – 10 March 1944) was a German historian and librarian at the Saxon State and University Library Dresden.
 He is best known for his magnum opus, Die Geschichte der deutschen Stämme bis zum Ausgang der Völkerwanderung (1904-1918), which up to the present day remains the standard reference work on the history of the Germanic peoples in the Migration Period.

 Biography

-Ludwig Schmidt was born in Dresden, Germany on 18 July 1862.
+Ludwig Schmidt was born in Dresden, Kingdom of Saxony on 18 July 1862.
 He studied history at Leipzig University from 1881 to 1884, during which he developed an interest in Late Antiquity and the Early Middle Ages.
 Wilhelm Arndt and Heinrich Bernhard Christian Brandes were among his professors.
 His 1884 dissertation was on the history of the Lombards.
 After his graduation, Schmidt was employed by the Saxon State and University Library Dresden, where he was appointed Senior Librarian in 1919 and Deputy Director in 1921.
 He received the title of Professor in 1907, was soon afterwards made Corresponding Member of the Prussian Academy of Sciences and Full Member of the Saxon Academy of Sciences and Humanities.
 Schmidt received the Knight's Cross 1st Class of the Albert Order in 1910.
 He retired on 31 December 1925.